dagoatao/BasicReactiveExample/README.md

 ====================

-Basically, I just took a simple collectionview example I was able to find on the internet and added some reactive code.
+Here I took a simple collectionview example I was able to find on the internet and added some reactive code.

 Very simple example of reactive programming example in conjunction with a collection view.
  This example does three things.